Delegated Authority Runtime Model

 - insufficient information

-These pages describe architectural placement patterns only.
-They do not disclose implementation methods, schemas, code, protocols, algorithms, runtime scoring, or proprietary Arqua methods.
+This page describes architectural placement only.
+It does not disclose implementation methods, schemas, code, protocols, algorithms, runtime scoring, tuple structures, platform configuration, or proprietary Arqua methods.

-Start with one high-consequence decision.
-Identify where execution is currently uncontrolled.
+Start with one high-consequence workflow.
+Identify where execution currently binds, then map the T=0 admissibility boundary.